Andrey-V-Georgiev/LooperAPI/README.md

 ## Details

-The API works on port 8080 and can be hitted by client such Postman (or similar).
+The API works on port 8080 and can be used by client such Postman (or similar).
 The port is described in `application.properties` file as default.
 Application assume that the OS is Windows and there is (C:) disk available.
 On run will create folder on (C:) to store the data "C:\LooperAPI_DB"